kangzubin/XMNetworking/README.md

 Adding pinned SSL certificates to your app helps prevent man-in-the-middle attacks and other vulnerabilities.
 Conveniently, the `AFSecurityPolicy` module could help to evaluate server trust against pinned X.509 certificates and public keys over secure connections.

-There is a `AFHTTPSessionManager` object exposed in `XMEngine` named `sessionManager`, and you should firstly modify the `securityPolicy` mode for `sessionManager` to take SSL Pinning effective by following code, then add the `.cer` certificate file to your project.
+There is a `AFHTTPSessionManager` object exposed in `XMEngine` named `sessionManager`, and you should firstly modify the `securityPolicy` mode for `sessionManager` to take SSL Pinning effective by following code, then add the `.cer` certificate file or public key to your project.

 ```objc
 [XMEngine sharedEngine].sessionManager.securityPolicy = [AFSecurityPolicy policyWithPinningMode:AFSSLPinningModeCertificate];
 ```

-See also `AFSecurityPolicy` on `AFNetworking` for more details.
+See also `AFSecurityPolicy` for more details.

 ## Documents